Metis-Team/mts_enhanced/README.md

     </sup></strong>
 </p>

+**Metis Enhanced** is a collection of useful items and features to enhance the MilSim gameplay experience for Arma 3.

 ## Components:
-- Armory
-- Common
+- **Armory**: Allows you to save and load loadouts from a database across all server and missions.
+- **Common**: Grass cutter ACE action and chat commands for logged in admins.
-- Cords
+- **Cords**: Cords for PBW uniforms (BW Kleiderkammer).
-- Database
-- Drill
-- Engineer
-- Items
-- Main
-- Map
-- Remove Snakes
-- Whistle
-- Zeus
+- **Drill**: Animation and actions for exercise.
+- **Engineer**: Equipment for engineers like a Mine Clearing Line Charge (MICLIC).
+- **Items**: Flags in different colors and markers/signs which are carryable and placable.
+- **Map**: Actions for the player to place his current map on the ground and on vehicles for others to look into.
+- **Remove Snakes**: Removes snakes from all maps.
+- **Whistle**: Adds a FOX 40 whistle.
+- **Zeus**: Various useful modules and shortcuts for Zeus.

-All relevant information about the content of each component can be found in our [Wiki](https://github.com/Metis-Team/mts_enhanced/wiki).
+Further information about the content of each component can be found in our [Wiki](https://github.com/Metis-Team/mts_enhanced/wiki).

 ## FAQ
 - Q: Does the mod have to be run on the server?